KI7MT/dotnet-core-examples/README.md

 and can be compiled on any operating system capable of running [.Net Core SDK](https://www.microsoft.com/net/learn/get-started/windows).

-Unless otherwise indicated, no references nor application class libraries are used (exceptions being `WebMVC and WebAPI`).
-As and when more advanced topics are added, this document will be updated as appropriate.

 All of the examples are layed out in sections `(Folder Hierarchy)`.
 While the `Database, WebMVC, and WebAPI` sections are not listed as [Advanced](#advanced), the examples represent some many challenging aspects of [OOP](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/concepts/object-oriented-programming) including `Dependency Injection`, `Models`, `Controllers`, `Views`, and `Database